-Tierra Village is a Leavenworth, Washington-based Non-Profit connecting Developmentally Disabled Adults with Nature and Community.
+Tierra Village is a Leavenworth, Washington-based Non-Profit connecting Adults with Developmental Disabilities to Nature and Community.
 We are a part of Tierra Learning Center.
 We specialize in Residential, Educational, Recreational and Employment Services.

 The Entities that comprise Tierra Village are:

 ~Tierra Employment Services~